 The verdict is in – learning English is one of the most important skills that your child needs for their future.
-Without English, your child will be unable to communicate with others.
-They won’t be able to get the best jobs and they won’t be able to develop their business.
-Their social contacts will be limited and they will find it so difficult to navigate the future.
 You gotta get them to learn English!
 And you gotta do it fast…

 1. Get them to practice English frequently

 Hint: of course, you have to make sure that the practice they are doing is quality language practice – it’s no good getting them to practice the wrong stuff.
-This just makes them lose confidence and learn bad habits that are difficult to unlearn later.
+This just makes them learn bad habits that are difficult to unlearn later.